 These days, Terminal 5 is lovely, with plenty of shops and food outlets airside, and with lots of seating at the gates as well, plus free WiFi.
-Not that this mattered to me, since with my business class ticket, I could use the business lounge.
+Not that this mattered to me, since I was flying Club World, I could use the dedicated British Airways Club World lounge.
 While not quite as swanky as the business lounge in Hanoi, it was pleasant enough, although since every seat in business class was booked on the flight, the lounge was also full and I had to resort to hanging out in the restaurant, where I had an early (free) dinner.
 I also got the helpful staff to bring me a jug of hot water so I could make myself some (decaf) coffee.

-The seat I was eventually assigned was on the lower deck and right at the back of business class.
+The seat I was eventually assigned was on the lower deck and right at the back of the Club World cabin.
 British Airways makes full use of the 747’s width, with four seats in the centre and two on either side.
 These alternate, with one of each pair facing forwards, the other facing backwards.
 In the centre four seats, the outside two seats face forwards, while the inside two face backwards.
-This makes the two inside seats very popular with couples, since you are effectively side-by-side, but since most people in business class are flying alone, they’re actually the least popular seats.
+This makes the two inside seats very popular with couples, since you are effectively side-by-side, but since most people in Club World are flying alone, they’re actually the least popular seats.

 Naturally, since I only got one of the last available seats, I ended up right in the centre, in a rearward facing seat (22E for those who are interested).
 Unlike my experience flying business class on a 787, there was no nicely cocooned pod-like seat.
 Instead, particularly with the barriers down for take-off and landing, it’s more like sitting in a spacious row in economy.
 You get a little more privacy when the barriers are up, particularly in the outside seats, where the barrier between the opposing seats completely fills the gap.
 However, in the centre two seats, there’s little separating them.